 In particular, we focus on these areas:

 * High School Students – The high school years are the beginning of a student’s active formation of Jewish identity, and we are positioned to be a positive influence.
 Housed in Yeshivat Or Chaim, we learn and daven side-by-side with high school students, and act as a resource for personal learning and special programs.
-The members of our Beit Midrash present daily chabura classes for Grade 12 students, and we also offer the optional Yeshiva University International Bekiut Competition.
-We offer special programs for students at Ulpanat Orot, especially before Rosh HaShanah and Pesach;
+The members of our Beit Midrash present daily chabura classes for students, and present special classes as well.
+We offer special programs for students at Ulpanat Orot;

 * University Students – As our students return home from Israel and embark on university careers, their opportunities to continue Torah study are reduced, even as their need for Torah-based role models and resources increases.
 Our program provides those opportunities, role models and resources.
 Our Chaverim program for males at Yeshivat Or Chaim, and our Women’s Beit Midrash coordinated with JLIC at Ulpanat Orot, host dozens of students for daily learning and special programs;